Ask Actalent: Niche Healthcare Certifications and Careers with a Bright Future

 But not all healthcare careers are equal in terms of their potential for long-term growth.
 How do you get your foot in the door?
 What skills are most in demand and offer the greatest opportunity for growth?

 Actalent hiring experts answer these questions all the time.
-We asked Joe Purdy, an account manager with extensive experience in healthcare to share his advice for health profession hopefuls.
+We asked Joe Purdy, an account executive with extensive experience in healthcare to share his advice for health profession hopefuls.

 "For more entry-level positions like medical assistant or pharmacy technician, definitely go for those certifications.
 A lot of candidates for those positions have a diploma but not the certification, so going ahead with the certification can give you a foot in the door."

 Q: Let's say somebody has certifications and a certain amount of experience already, what are some next steps they can take to grow their career?

 A: "Well, in terms of the greatest areas of employer need that I see, it's registered nurses who can do utilization review, HEDIS (Health Effectiveness Data Information Set), and quality assurance review.
 All those are niche skill sets that really stand out as particularly rare and valuable."

 "Registered nurses often work 12-hour shifts on their feet, moving heavy bodies around the hospital, and a lot of them are working on a PRN (pro re nata - basically on call rather than full time) basis.
 And I've seen a lot of people actually end up being really successful who go in never having done HEDIS before; now they have a permanent job where they've become a supervisor.
 It can be a great path forward for anybody who's worried about burnout and looking for a niche that'll propel them off the nurse's floor."

 Q: Any advice for people looking to move into placements that will help develop these niche skills?